The Kyrenia Ship: Sailing reconstructions

-In 2002, a third reconstruction of Kyrenia was built and named Kyrenia Liberty.
+In 2002, a third reconstruction of the Kyrenia ship was built and named Kyrenia Liberty.
 It was constructed with respect for the original design but with modern techniques.
 The ship was ready for the 2004 Olympic Games and set sail for Athens, Greece with a symbolic cargo of copper to be used in the Olympic bronze medals.
 This cargo was symbolic since the name Cyprus is associated with the Latin word for "copper".

 Popular culture

 Kyrenia features on three of the Cypriot euro coins: the 10, 20, and 50 euro-cents.